MapieMamunhe/alx-low_level_programming/0x00-hello_world/README.md

 3-name - creates executable named cisfun from $CFILE 4-puts.c - C program that prints using puts and exits with 0 5-printf.c - prints some text
+6-size.c - show the output size of data types